Home / About Flügger / Facts & History of Flügger

 Stiwex

 Stiwex manufactures painting tools and cleaning utensils.
-The product range is particularly strong in paint brushes, rollers, bristle brushes, spackle knives, and wallpaper tools.
+The product range is particularly strong in paint brushes, rollers, bristle brushes, filling knives, and wallpaper tools.

 Visit www.pp-professionalpaint.dk.